frenklinmici12/frenklinmici12/README.md

 ## About Me

-I'm a second-year computer science student, learning to build all kinds of cool stuff little by little.
+I'm a third-year computer science student, learning to build all kinds of cool stuff little by little.
 Right now, my main interests are Full-Stack Development, Systems Programming, and Backend Engineering.

 ---